Puujee0238/TimeAgo/README.md

 # TimeAgo
-Application Android to log activities, how long ago
+Application Android to log activities, how long ago did I do this or buy this